Together with the World Health Organization (WHO), we launched the Global Antibiotic Research and Development Partnership (GARDP) in 2016.

 Dr Marie-Paule Kieny, DNDi Board Chair

-Antibiotic-resistant infections are already responsible for 1.2 million deaths a year
+Antibiotic-resistant infections cause nearly 1.3 million deaths each year

-Antibiotics have saved millions of lives and radically improved our well-being, but they have been used so extensively that many are losing their ability to defeat bacteria.
+Antibiotics have saved millions of lives and radically improved our well-being, but they have been used so extensively that many are losing their ability to overcome bacteria.

 GARDP’s key priorities